HIGHLIGHTS FROM PAST DECADES

 The JFKS program and goals are reevaluated due to the changed political situation.

-Berlin Model United Nations (BERMUN) is established.
+The first Berlin Model United Nations (BERMUN) conference is held.

 The school bus service hitherto sponsored and provided by the U.S. military ends.
 Privately contracted bus service begins.